What is the absolutely continuous spectrum?

-\begin{quote} {\bf Abstract.} This note is an expanded version of the authors' contribution to the Proceedings of the ICMP Santiago, 2015, and is based on a talk given by the second author at the same Congress.
-It concerns a research program~\cite{BJP,BJLP1,BJLP2,BJLP3} devoted to the characterization of the absolutely continuous spectrum of a self-adjoint operator $H$ in terms of the transport properties of a suitable class of open quantum systems canonically associated to $H$. \end{quote}
+\begin{quote} {\bf Abstract.} We summarize (and comment on) the research program carried out in~\cite{Bruneau2013,Bruneau2015,Bruneau2016,Bruneau2016b}.
+This program is devoted to the characterization of the absolutely continuous spectrum of a self-adjoint operator $H$ in terms of the transport properties of a suitable class of open quantum systems canonically associated to $H$. \end{quote}